White Plains Medical Center

 How does White Plains Medical Center spend its money?

 White Plains Medical Center directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to White Plains Medical Center tax-deductible?